westonganger/rearmed-js/README.md

 array.reject(cb) // reutrns array

 array.select(cb) // returns array

+array.tap(cb); // returns array
+// this is an each method that returns the original array after its done

 array.smartIncludes(val, fromIndex=0) // returns bool
 // smart meaning that it uses `equals` method to compare if item is Array or Object